Tuuliayr/delivery-fee-calculator/README.md

 - Time of the order
 - Delivery distance

-More detailed instrucitons for the assignment: https://github.com/woltapp/engineering-internship-2024
+More detailed instructions for the assignment: https://github.com/woltapp/engineering-internship-2024

 ## Technologies used
 React, TypeScript, CSS